 Graduate Writing for Engineers 2: Troubleshooting Tips

-This four-week, in-person course builds on foundational writing strategies by introducing protocols for troubleshooting writing-related issues that emerge during the drafting process.
+This four-week, in-person and online course builds on foundational writing strategies by introducing protocols for troubleshooting writing-related issues that emerge during the drafting process.
 Participants will complete weekly writing exercises and receive feedback on their work.
-Open to FASE graduate students who are ready to develop their writing-revision skills.